 ART: Prelate [PREH-liht] is better.

-NICK: Yeah, I think prelate [PREH-liht] is right.
+DRE: Yeah, I think prelate [PREH-liht] is right.
 AUSTIN: Yeah, and I like it.
 I think that’s a good way of saying, like, your supervisor.
 That’s what I’m pitching you here, is prelate.
 I meant to pitch you that off-stream, off-recording, and then forgot to.

 ART: I love it.